 Partner buy-in and support

-The biggest point of success or average accomplishment level of an ELTP in Africa is partner buy-in.
-If the partner nation does not contribute to the program fiscally then it is unlikely to accomplish the intended goals.
-If you are having issues with your ELTP and you identify partner buy-in as the issue it could be one of the following issues: 1) the lead instructor/ELTP Manager; 2) the location of the school; 3) the Commander of the training unit; or 4) the partner nation expects the U.S. to pay for everything.
+The most significant point of success or average accomplishment level of an ELTP in Africa is partner buy-in.
+If the partner nation does not contribute to the program fiscally, then it is unlikely to accomplish the intended goals.
+If you are having issues with your ELTP and you identify partner buy-in as the issue it could be one of the following problems: 1) the lead instructor/ELTP Manager; 2) the location of the school; 3) the Commander of the training unit; or 4) the partner nation expects the U.S. to pay for everything.
 The goal of the ELTP should be self-sufficiency in most countries, but in some, it should be understood that occasional books and upgrades to the computer lab will be required.

 The location of the school.
-One country I visited had their main English laboratory in a city that was 45 minutes away from the national capital, another city had it in the national capital, and one had over ten laboratories spread throughout the country to each major command.
-Location matters when you take into account partner nation’s costs of sending a military member to training.
+One country I visited had their central English laboratory in a city that was 45 minutes away from the national capital, another town had it in the national capital, and one had over ten laboratories spread throughout the country to each major command.
+Location matters when you take into account the partner nation’s costs of sending a military member to training.
 Just like our military, they also have to pay TDY expenses, and in Africa with so many other competing priorities TDY expenses are often not available.
 When establishing a new language laboratory be careful of its location and ensure that enough military members will be able to use it while on TDY or TDY is not a requirement.
 Try to eliminate the potential for the host nation to move the lab to one place or another based on a “kingdom” building of one officer over another.

 The partner nation expects the U.S. to pay for everything.
 Sometimes the partner nation has taken/received the English language laboratory not because they actually wanted it, but rather because they may think it is a requirement for future IMET slots.
-This is a difficult situation for both sides involved as the partner nation may not have the funds to adequately sustain the program, and culturally aren’t allowed to admit this reality.
+This is a difficult situation for both sides involved as the partner nation may not have the funds to sustain the program adequately, and culturally aren’t allowed to admit this reality.
 After a few years of pumping money into a program, it might be worthwhile just to walk away from it.
 Bottom line: Don’t be afraid to walk away from supporting it – your partner nation may also be happy about this (although they will never tell you).

 Maintaining the laboratory

 You may have as many as ten laboratories or as few as one.
-The size of the program will depend on the size of the partner nation’s military and it’s buy-in level.
+The size of the program will depend on the size of the partner nation’s military, and it’s buy-in level.
 However, across all of the laboratories, you will more than likely encounter the same maintenance issues throughout.

 Back up discs – if you can when the lab is installed keep a copy of all discs and maintenance manuals in the OSC files.
 Several years down the road this might come in handy.

 Most English language instructors aren’t trained in IT items – there is a 10-day DLIELC course for maintenance, make sure they go to it.
-Especially if you’ve had the lab for awhile and they have changed over instructors.
+Especially if you’ve had the lab for a while and they have changed over instructors.